EpicRideWeather/epicrideweather-for-karoo/README.md

 ### Tips

 - Countdown time and estimated duration are based on your average speed, and will become more accurate as you ride
 - To have both current and upcoming wind conditions, add a data page with a single full-page graphical data card layout.
+A graphical tile is one with a zig-zag design on it, as pictured below.

 <div style="display: flex; flex-wrap: wrap; align-items: center; gap: 20px; margin: 20px 0;">
 <img src="images/karoo-full-size-data-field.png" width="200">